-The Centre for Escalation of Peace (“CEP”) takes the view that peace is not just the absence of war.
+The Centre for Escalation of Peace takes the view that peace is not just the absence of war.
 Peace cannot be taken for granted; constant effort is required to enhance it as an anchor in a sea of rapid and far-reaching strategic and socio-economic change.
-As such, peace must not merely be sustained, but escalated through various strategies & tactics akin to the pursuit of victory during war.
+As such, peace must not merely be sustained, but escalated through various strategies and tactics akin to the pursuit of victory during war.

-CEP has also played an advisory role with the International Summer School, New Delhi.
-The ISS is an independent, six-week undergraduate programme that takes place under the banner of the Government’s Incredible India campaign and with support from the Ministry of External Affairs.
-Its purpose is to promote international goodwill & cultural understanding at thelevel of young minds as they learn about India and its role in the twenty first century.
+International Summer School, New Delhi: The CEP has also played an advisory role with the International Summer School (ISS), New Delhi.
+The ISS is an independent, six-week undergraduate programme that takes place under the banner of the Government’s ‘Incredible India’campaign and with support from the Ministry of External Affairs.
+Its purpose is to promote international goodwill and cultural understanding at thelevel of young minds as they learn about India and its role in the twenty first century.